 - Assigning or re-assigning properties

 - Sending internal notifications

-Workflows can also integrate with tools like Zoom, Slack and LinkedIn.
+Workflows can also integrate with tools like Zoom, Slack, and LinkedIn.
 The Slack integration lets you notify your team members of updates like new leads or new chat conversations immediately when they happen.
 The notification goes right to a preselected Slack channel and features a link back to the HubSpot page being referred to.
-The Linkedin Sales Navigator integration will allow you to copy information from Linkedin over onto CRM contact records as well as send InMails directly from HubSpot, and the Zoom integration is great for enrolling people into scheduled meetings or webinars.
+The LinkedIn Sales Navigator integration allows you to copy information from LinkedIn over onto CRM contact records as well as send InMails directly from HubSpot, and the Zoom integration is great for enrolling people into scheduled meetings or webinars.

 6. Paid Ad Tracking